 Filing for a refund is a no-brainer, but millions of dollars in federal tax refunds go unclaimed every year, like after taxpayers switch addresses.
+Though you might think of a tax refund as free government money, in reality, it’s rightfully yours.
 If you expected money back but didn’t see a check within six weeks, you can call the IRS (though expect a long wait) or check your refund status online.

 Replace ruined money

 Whether your bill has been water damaged, burned, or nibbled by pests, you’re not out of luck if your money isn’t usable anymore.
 The Treasury Department recovers $30 million worth of damaged currency every year.
 As long as more than half of the bill is identifiable, or you can prove that the missing portions are totally destroyed, the Bureau of Engraving and Printing will reimburse you if you submit a claim.
 Just be warned: Wait times can range anywhere from six months to three years.

 As long as you’ve made ten year’s worth of monthly payments for your student loans and are working full-time for a government agency or not-for-profit organization, you might not need to pay the rest.
 Visit the Federal Student Aid office to find out if you qualify for the Public Service Loan Forgiveness Program.
 It’s not a quick end to student loans you’ve only had for a few years, but having the balance wiped out of a long-standing payment plan with free government money could help massively.
 Find out real parents’ advice for sending kids to college without taking out loans.

 Recover from a scam

 If you’ve been scammed—like when entering a sweepstake that turns out to be fake or being gypped by a misleading online shopping company—the government could help get your money back.
 File a claim with the Federal Trade Commission and if the agency sides with you, it might be able to send you a refund.
 Watch out for these phone scams that steal your money to avoid the problem in the first place.